segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/zendesk/index.md

 [Zendesk](https://www.zendesk.com/) is a customer service platform for enterprises, which provides a customer support platform that allows quicker and easier interaction between businesses and customers.

-This document was last updated on April, 2018.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!

 ## Getting Started